 Undergraduate Appeals sessions occur periodically throughout the year.
 You will receive notification by mail after your documents have been reviewed.
+Decisions are made the week of the appeal deadline.
 To be assured that your documents can be reviewed for the term applied; this form and all required documents must be RECEIVED by the Office of Admissions no later than the appropriate date indicated below:

 The University may, at its discretion, consider Admission Appeal requests after the deadlines listed above.
 However, prospective students cannot be assured that materials received after the appropriate deadline will be reviewed.
 Students admitted after regular registration for the semester in which they are applying must register during late registration.
 Course selection may be limited and many classes may be unavailable during the late registration cycle.